-The SUA has prepared this Report on Turkey, entitled "Syriac Universal Alliance 2011 Turkey Report: Recommendations for promoting and protecting the human rights of the Indigenous Syriac (Aramean) Christians" ("Report").
+The SUA has prepared this Report on Turkey, entitled "Syriac Universal Alliance 2012 Turkey Report: Recommendations for Implementation of the International Covenant on Civil and Political Rights: Turkey" ("Report").

 This Report contains ten (10) Questions and ten (10) Recommendations by the SUA concerning the present and future condition of Aramean Christian people in Turkey.
+We ask the United Nations to truly acknowledge and accept these Questions and Recommendations and use these in its analysis of Turkey's responsibilities with respect to the International Covenant on Civil and Political Rights.